sedcakmak/Activity-Feed/README.md

 * I also experimented with the blinking text on mobile portrait version (using CSS animation).
 I commented it out after learning that it's not advisible regarding acccessibility.

-## The problems I couldn't solve (yet):

-In landscape, the last notification action isn't proper.
-The second issue is: when I switch between "Suggestions" and "Find designers" tabs in portrait mode I have a glitch which I couldn't find how to fix. (and not sure why it's happening, but I have a feeling it's related to "tab panels" since the styling of the both tab contents are identical.)